Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez has put up 144 hits with 30 doubles, a triple, 21 home runs and 39 walks.
-He has driven in 80 runs with 34 stolen bases.
+- Rodriguez has collected 146 hits with 30 doubles, a triple, 21 home runs and 40 walks.
+He has driven in 80 runs with 35 stolen bases.

-- Rodriguez will look for his 10th straight game with a hit in this matchup.
-In his last 10 outings he is batting .451 with five doubles, two home runs, two walks and 14 RBI.
+- Rodriguez hopes to build on a 10-game hitting streak in this matchup.
+In his last 10 outings he is batting .500 with five doubles, two home runs, three walks and 14 RBI.

 Rodríguez Recent Games